-Available in machinist shops and mass production facilities, CNC machining is employed by a broad range of industries including automotive, aerospace and military.
-Common services include drilling, grinding, milling and cutting as well as broaching, etching, laser machining and electro discharge machining or EDM.
-Although the accuracy of these computerized machines results in final products that rarely require additional finishing, optional secondary operations such as polishing, painting, anodizing, heat treating and lapping are often made available.
+Available in machinist shops and mass production facilities, CNC machining is employed by a broad range of industries, including automotive, aerospace, and military.
+Common services include drilling, grinding, milling, and cutting as well as broaching, etching, laser machining, and electro discharge machining or EDM.
+Although the accuracy of these computerized machines results in final products that rarely require additional finishing, optional secondary operations, such as polishing, painting, anodizing, heat treating, and lapping, are often made available.

-Computer numerically controlled services inherently begin with the use of software to develop the schematics and measurements of the part to be machined.
-Often in-house capabilities such as computer assisted design (CAD) and computer aided manufacturing (CAM) as well as programs such as photo imaging allow service providers to work with clients in the development of an application-specific design.
+Computer numerically-controlled services inherently begin with the use of software to develop the schematics and measurements of the part to be machined.
+Often in-house capabilities, such as computer assisted design (CAD) and computer aided manufacturing (CAM), as well as programs, such as photo imaging, allow service providers to work with clients in the development of an application-specific design.
 CNC software then converts these designs into code that will direct the equipment.
-The code, a specific computer language, instructs the positioning, movements, pressure, depth and all other movements of the automated machine in a series of commands performed in a sequential order.
+The code, a specific computer language, instructs the positioning, movements, pressure, depth, and all other movements of the automated machine in a series of commands performed in a sequential order.
 One or more machines operate under the supervision of machinists to produce the precision part.
 Prototype machining is a common service provided prior to full line production.
 This gives the client a working model or mock up of the part in order to prove feasibility and, if needed, improve upon the original design.
 CNC machinists are highly skilled workers who offer expert perspective on the efficiency of product design.

 As services vary greatly among shops, it is important to consider the capabilities of a specific manufacturer as they apply to the intended application.
 Further considerations include dimensional capacities, often provided in a range, as well as material capabilities such as wood, metal, glass, ceramic, and plastic.